Normal Transformer: Extracting Surface Geometry from LiDAR Points Enhanced by Visual Semantics: Introduction

 \section{Introduction}

-Decoding interesting 3D geometric information of an environment using observations from a specific viewpoint is challenging.
+\IEEEPARstart{D}{ecoding} interesting 3D geometric information of an environment using observations from a specific viewpoint is challenging in autonomous driving.
 The primary difficulty arises from the inherent insufficiency of information to capture a 3D scene from one viewpoint.
 For example, image pixels lack depth information and are subject to perspective ambiguity.
-On the other hand, in a point cloud, individual points contain the distance to the ego-device in 3D space.
-The neighbourhood of points could help estimate the local geometry of the object surface.
+On the other hand, individual points in a point cloud contain the distance to the ego-device in 3D space.
 However, the 3D points are unorganised.
 The topological and geometrical information of the surfaces is not directly available.

-Surface normal has proven helpful for many 3D computer vision applications such as reconstruction \cite{KazhdanBH06}, point cloud registration \cite{PomerleauCS15}, scene rendering \cite{KovacZ10}, etc. In the context of self-driving, point clouds with accurate normal vectors can provide richer information for understanding urban environments' internal spatial relationships.
-Compared to the raw point cloud, the mid-level surface normal prediction can contribute to the interpretability and the reliability of performing the tasks.
-For example, based on predicted distances to object surface, the decision of performing collision avoidance could be better understood.
+Surface normal estimation has proven valuable across a variety of computer vision and robotic applications such as odometry and mapping \cite{VizzoCCBS21, tiv_GuoZC23}, and 3D reconstruction \cite{KazhdanH13, Huang2023}.
+In the context of autonomous driving, point clouds with precise normal vectors enrich the understanding of urban environments' spatial relationships.
+Mid-level surface normal estimation enhances tasks' interpretability and reliability compared to raw point clouds.
+For instance, decisions for collision avoidance become more comprehensible when based on predicted distances to object surfaces.
 We consider the problem of estimating the normal vectors of object surface from point clouds.
 The classical regression-based methods \cite{HoppeDDMS92} formulate surface normal estimation as a least-squares optimisation problem.
 However, traditional methods could easily become fragile in real scenarios because they are sensitive to noise and manually selected parameters.
-Recently, learning-based techniques have demonstrated promises to outperform traditional methods \cite{QiSMG17}.
-However, such methods take uniform, dense point clouds from scanned/synthetic objects.
-They do not apply to more realistic scenarios, such as the LiDAR scans in autonomous driving.
+Recently, learning-based techniques have demonstrated promises to outperform traditional methods \cite{GuerreroKOM18, Zhu21-AdaFit, Li22-GraphFit}.
+However, these methods are primarily designed for uniform, dense point clouds derived from scanned or synthetic objects.
+As a result, their applicability to more realistic scenarios, such as those involving LiDAR scans obtained by vehicles, is often limited.